tiagors09/tiagors09/README.md

 **tiagors09/tiagors09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on 5th semester courses
+- 🔭 I’m currently working on 6th semester courses
-- 🌱 I’m currently learning Lua, LOVE2D and Draw Fundamentals

 ## Technologies